Elephantidae: Description

 Elephantids are distinguished from more basal proboscideans like gomphotheres by their teeth, which have parallel lophs, formed from the merger of the cusps found in the teeth of more basal proboscideans, which are bound by cementum.
-In later elephantids, these lophs became narrow lamellae/plates, which are pockets of enamel filled with dentine, which are arranged successively like a concertina.
+In later elephantids, these lophs became narrow lamellae/plates, which are pockets of enamel filled with dentine, which are arranged successively like a concertina, with the lamellae/plates being bound together by cement.
 The number of lophs/lamellae per tooth, as well as the tooth crown height (hypsodonty) is greater in later species.
 Elephantids chew using a proal jaw movement involving a forward stroke of the lower jaws, different from the oblique movement using side to side motion of the jaws in more primitive proboscideans.
 The most primitive elephantid Stegotetrabelodon had a long lower jaw with lower tusks and retained permanent premolars similar to many gomphotheres, while modern elephantids lack permanent premolars, with the lower jaw being shortened (brevirostrine) and lower tusks being absent.